-Before any notice to the Respondent of the dispute, the Respondent did not use, nor has it made demonstrable preparations to use, the Domain Name or a name corresponding to the Domain Name in connection with a bona fide offering of goods or services.
+- Before any notice to the Respondent of the dispute, the Respondent did not use, nor has it made demonstrable preparations to use, the Domain Name or a name corresponding to the Domain Name in connection with a bona fide offering of goods or services.
 Paragraph 4(c)(i) of the Policy, and WIPO Overview 3.0, section 2.2.

-The Respondent (as an individual, business, or other organization) has not been commonly known by the Domain Name.
+- The Respondent (as an individual, business, or other organization) has not been commonly known by the Domain Name.
 Paragraph 4(c)(ii) of the Policy, and WIPO Overview 3.0, section 2.3.

-The Respondent is not making a legitimate noncommercial or fair use of the Domain Name, without intent for commercial gain to misleadingly divert consumers or to tarnish the trademark or service mark at issue.
+- The Respondent is not making a legitimate noncommercial or fair use of the Domain Name, without intent for commercial gain to misleadingly divert consumers or to tarnish the trademark or service mark at issue.
 Paragraph 4(c)(iii) of the Policy, and WIPO Overview 3.0, section 2.4.

-The record contains no other factors demonstrating rights or legitimate interests of the Respondent in the Domain Name.
+- The record contains no other factors demonstrating rights or legitimate interests of the Respondent in the Domain Name.

-The Respondent's use of the Domain Name to resolve to a webpage reproducing the Complainant's REMY MARTIN Mark and copyrighted material, purporting to allow visitors to "log in" to their account or download an app does not amount to use for a bona fide offering of goods and services.
-Rather, it appears that the purpose behind the Respondent's Website is to encourage visitors, under the impression that they are dealing with the Complainant, to provide their personal details, such as passwords, to the Respondent to enable the Respondent to commit some sort of fraud.
+The Respondent's use of the Domain Name to resolve to a webpage reproducing the Complainant's PVH Mark, purporting to allow visitors to "log in" to their account, does not amount to use for a bona fide offering of goods and services.
+Rather, it appears that the purpose behind the Respondent's Website is to encourage visitors, under the impression that they are dealing with the Complainant, to provide their personal details and passwords to the Respondent to enable the Respondent to commit some sort of fraud.
 Such conduct is phishing, which is not a bona fide offering of goods or services.

-Based on the available record, the Panel finds the second element of the Policy has been established.
+The Panel finds the second element of the Policy has been established.